konaindev/React-Django/README.md

 - Navigate to `http://localhost:8000` (navgating to `127.0.0.1:8000` could encounter CORS issues)

 (TODO: `heroku local` will be the way forward, eventually)

-### Airflow Deployment for feature branch
-For airflow development and testing while working on branch.
-The environment will have the same name as your branch within the `remarkably-airflow-development` project in Google Cloud

-Create a Google Composer Environment for your feature branch `./scripts/create_airflow_env.sh`

-Delete the Google Composer Environment for your feature branch `./scripts/delet_airflow_env.sh`

-May need to run `gcloud auth login`

 ### Running the project locally: fancy version.